 This year this family-friendly steakhouse is offering a special menu by Iron Chef Marc Forgione.
 Highlights include Tribeca clam chowder, turkey with chestnut and sausage stuffing, venison chop, Catskill trout, and a range of sides.
 For dessert, there's a chocolate flourless cake, a pumpkin cheesecake, and sorbet options.
 The prix fixe menu is $85, with the option to order off the regular dinner menu instead, and there's also a mini-version of the fixed menu for children for $35.

 9 East 37th Street, 212-725-3866

-For a fancier Thanksgiving experience, you can listen to live jazz while enjoying a four-course dinner for $80 at this upscale establishment.
-This year's Thanksgiving menu includes pumpkin soup, gnocchi, braised turkey with caramelized onions, sage, and sweet potato puree, and pumpkin crème brûlée for dessert.
+For a fancier Thanksgiving experience, you can listen to live jazz while enjoying a four-course dinner for $95 at this upscale establishment.
+This year's Thanksgiving menu includes butternut squash soup, apple cider brined turkey with caramelized onions, sage, and sweet potato puree, and bread pudding for dessert.

 The Eddy — East Village